temach/reports/FIA-Lab-3.1-DNS1.md

 ## Task 2 - Delegating Your Own Zone

-### How did you set up the subdomains and their delegation (delegating a subzone)?
+### How did you set up the subdomains and their delegation (delegating authority over a subzone)?

 Ali already had a delegated domain and I was curious to do this step without adding glue records to my zone config (i.e. the parent zone config for Ali's zone).
 Therefore we choose to delegate the authority over the `ali.std8.os3.su` zone to the `ns.std8.os3.su` nameserver that is controlled by Ali.

-Created a subdomain for my teammate Ali by adding the following one record to my zone file `/usr/local/etc/nsd/std9.os3.su.zone` (note that I did not add a glue record):
+Created a subdomain for my teammate Ali by adding the following one record to my zone file `/usr/local/etc/nsd/std9.os3.su.zone` (note that I did not add a glue record, because we are using a nameserver that is on a different domain):

 ```
 ; Delegate zone to Ali